-- The area to be established should be properly prepared and cleared of pests (weeds, pathogens, etc.). - Ensure erosion and sediment control devices are in place and properly maintained. - Sprigs should be "knifed-in" and rolled to hasten root establishment. - Sod should be topdressed to fill in the gaps between sod pieces.
+- The area to be established should be properly prepared and cleared of pests (weeds, pathogens, etc.). - Ensure erosion and sediment control devices are in place and properly maintained. - ✓ Sprigs should be "knifed-in" and rolled to hasten root establishment. - Sod should be topdressed to fill in the gaps between sod pieces.
 This hastens establishment and provides a smoother surface. - Use appropriate seeding methods for your conditions.
-When using sod, nutrient applications should be delayed until sod has sufficiently rooted. - Nutrient application rates should be determined by soil test and plant need, using local recommendations for soil sufficiency levels; for nitrogen, phosphorous, potassium and other nutrients.
-Greens, tee boxes, fairways and rough areas should be tested separately. - Slow-release nitrogen or light, frequent soluble-nitrogen sources should be used during grow-in. - Nutrients should be applied in either foliar or granular formulations to the turf surface.
+When using sod, nutrient applications should be delayed until sod has sufficiently rooted. - When using sprigs, application rates for nitrogen, phosphorous, and potassium should correspond to percent ground cover (i.e., increasing rate as ground coverage increases.)

+- Slow-release nitrogen or light, frequent soluble-nitrogen sources should be used during grow-in. - Nutrients should be applied in either foliar or granular formulations to the turf surface.
 Incorporating nutrients into the root zone does not result in more rapid establishment and increases environmental risk. - Mow as soon as the sod has knitted-down, when sprigs have rooted at the second to third internode, and seedlings have reached a height of one-third greater than intended height-of-cut.
 This will hasten establishment.